fahim-86/Amibroker-afl/README.md

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!

 - Fork the Project
-- Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+- Create your Feature Branch (`git checkout -b feature/AmibrokerFeature`)
-- Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+- Commit your Changes (`git commit -m 'Add some AmibrokerFeature'`)
-- Push to the Branch (`git push origin feature/AmazingFeature`)
+- Push to the Branch (`git push origin feature/AmibrokerFeature`)
 - Open a Pull Reques

 ### License